 Sell Your Books, Not Your Soul: Book Marketing for the Rest of Us

-One course, Supercharge Your Writing, is currently only available as a private, premium course but will soon be broken into a series of smaller, self-study courses.
+Supercharge Your Writing is currently only available as a private, premium course but will soon be broken into a series of smaller, self-study courses.
 I’ll keep you posted on that one.

 The only problem with that is, when you need to write your novel or make your website, you need that knowledge then, not whenever I decide to make it available to you.
-So I’m going to keep the self-study courses open and trust that, if they’re a good fit for you, you’ll buy the ones you need when you need them.
+So, once the self-study courses are posted, I’m going to keep them open and trust that, if they’re a good fit for you, you’ll buy the ones you need when you need them.

 Note that self-study doesn’t mean you’re adrift without support.
 If you get stuck or have a question, you can always email me ([email protected]), and I’ll get back to you as soon as I can.